harshiltomar/100xdevs/week22/22.1/README.md

-# Topic
+# 22.1

-Server
-    - Cluster module and horizontal scaling
-    - Capacity Estimation, ASGs and Vertical Scaling
+# Vertical Scaling
-    - Load Balancer

-Client
-    - Indexing
-    - Normalization
-    - Sharding
+- Vertical scaling means increasing the size of your machine to support more load